casper-network/docs/source/docs/casper/workflow/two-party-multi-sig.md

 **CAUTION**: Incorrect account configurations could render accounts defunct and unusable.
 We highly recommend executing any changes to an account in a test environment like Testnet before performing them in a live environment like Mainnet.

-Each Account has an `associated_keys` field, a list containing the account address, and its weight for every associated account.
-Accounts can be associated by adding the account address to the `associated_keys` field.
+Each Account has an `associated_keys` field, which is a list containing account hashes and their corresponding weights.
+Accounts can be associated by adding the account hash to the `associated_keys` field.

 An Account on a Casper network assigns weights to keys associated with it.
 For a single key to sign a deploy, or edit the state of the account, its weight must be greater than or equal to a set threshold.
 The thresholds are labeled as the `action_thresholds` for the account.